syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/divider.md

 documentation: ug
 ---

-# Dividers in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)
+# Dividers in .NET MAUI DateTime Range Selector

-This section explains about how to add the dividers in the date-time Range Selector.
+This section explains about how to add the dividers in the date-time Range Selector(SfDateTimeRangeSelector).

 ## Show dividers